 1970 – 1974

-In 1970, a concise word mark in black appeared.
-Designers achieved visual harmony by making all letters lowercase and rendering the company name in a bold sans-serif font.
+In 1970, a concise black word mark appeared.
+Designers achieved visual harmony by making all letters lowercase and using a bold sans-serif font for the company name.
 It roughly resembles the Rude Extra Wide Extra Bold by DSType, which also stands out for its rough glyph shapes and the high contrast between the thickness of the main and secondary strokes.

 1974 – 1980